pomdtr/smallweb.run/www/docs/guides/routing.md

 ## Naming constraints

 Subdomains must be alphanumeric, and can contain hyphens.
 You should also avoid using uppercase letters in your subdomains, as they are usually converted to lowercase.

-Any folder in the smallweb directory that does not match this pattern is ignored.
+Underscores are allowed, but not recommended.

-You can use it to your advantage to create hidden directories that are not accessible from the web (ex: `.github`, or `_notes`).
+Any folder starting with `.` is ignored by the routing system.
+You can use it to your advantage to create hidden directories that are not accessible from the web (ex: `.github`, or `.data`).